 William & Mary prides itself on excellent teaching.
-Our culture of close collaboration between faculty and students is a hallmark of a William & Mary education, but what that means, and how an instructor becomes acclimated to that ethos, varies greatly from department to department, and program to program.
+Our culture of close collaboration between faculty and students is a hallmark of a W&M education, but what that means, and how an instructor becomes acclimated to that ethos, varies greatly from department to department, and program to program.
 STLI seeks to give all new instructors the opportunity to learn from seasoned instructors, as well as from each other about teaching at W&M to develop their networks of support and collaboration from the very start.
-Interested in becoming a new faculty mentor?
-Submit your application to support your colleagues as a New Faculty Mentor.

 • New William & Mary faculty members will have the opportunity to join the STLI New Faculty Mentorship Cohort